How to Hide Programs Installed in Windows 10

 Hide programs in Windows 10 using Registry Editor.

-Many tricks are in the Windows registry, one of which allows you to hide certain programs in the control panel.
-His trick involves creating a new DWORD value in the Windows registry. ote that incorrectly editing registry entries can disrupt your system.
+Many tricks are in the Windows registry, one of which lets you hide specific programs in the Control Panel.
+His trick involves creating a new DWORD value in the Windows registry.
+Note that incorrectly editing registry entries can disrupt your system.

-To prevent this, it is best to create a Restore Point before following the steps below.
+To prevent this, create a Restore Point before following the steps below.
 System Restore helps undo negative changes and restore the system to its original state.

 Create a restore point.